garethng/Ink-Clipboard/README.md

 Due to the way the API Gateway works, you will need to set the `method` query parameter to `query` to use this endpoint.

 ### SET
-`/add_to_clipboard?userid=123&clipboard=Hello%20World&method=update`
+`/add_to_clipboard?userid=123&clipboard=Hello%20World&method=update&index_time=2023-11-11`

 The SET endpoint is used to set the data in the database.
 It takes three query parameters, `userid`, which is the ID of the data you want to set, `clipboard`, which is the data you want to set, and `method`, which is the method you want to use to set the data.
+It returns a JSON object with the noteid.

+### DELETE
+`/delete_clipboard?userid=123&method=delete&note_id=123`

+The DELETE endpoint is used to delete the data in the database.
+It takes three query parameters, `userid`, which is the ID of the data you want to delete, `method`, which is the method you want to use to delete the data, and `nodt_id`, which is the note id of the data you want to delete.
 It returns a JSON object with the data.

 ## TODO
 - [ ] Add support for multiple users